PGCE PrimarySouthwark Campus

 - The Centre for Education and School Partnerships has extensive links with schools and alternative educational setting across London.

 - light bulb

 - Top 3 in London for graduate prospects in Education (Complete University Guide 2019).

 The equal opportunities, inclusion and citizenship element of the course is a very strong feature.
 It prepares trainees exceptionally well for working in an inner-city environment.

 Level 6 Modules

-The Core Curriculum 5-11 modules focus on subject knowledge and pedagogy in the core subjects: English, Mathematics and Science.
+The Core Curriculum modules focus on the subject knowledge and pedagogy you will need to teach the core subjects; English, Mathematics and Science in Primary schools’

 - Professional studies